antoineraulin/sentry-horn/README.md

 // Default Host
 static let Host = "YOUR_SENTRY_HOST"
 ```
+## Sentry Version
+As far as I known it worked well with Sentry 8.0+, but it may compatible with lower version, so if anyone find that please let me know, thank you!

 ## Contribute
 Is just the beginning of Horn, so anyone interested, feel free to fork it and pull requests to me.
 Let's make it more fun.